Very few on-screen locations have been chosen as carefully as the picture-perfect houses in ABC’s hit sitcom, Modern Family.

-Since it’s one of the wealthiest areas of Los Angeles, many celebrities have called it home over the years, including Harrison Ford, Cindy Crawford, Marilyn Monroe, and Arnold Schwarzenegger, to name just a few.
+Since it’s one of the wealthiest areas of Los Angeles, many celebrities have called it home over the years, including Harrison Ford, Cindy Crawford, Marilyn Monroe, Travis Scott, and Arnold Schwarzenegger, to name just a few.

-However, that gave the set creators a little bit of extra work; since the makers of the show picked the Brentwood home after some of the sets had already been created in a studio, so they had the re-imagine some of them to fit with the newly found mansion, including the outdoor fireplace.
+However, that gave the set creators a little bit of extra work; since the makers of the show picked the Brentwood home after some of the sets had already been created in a studio, they had the re-imagine some of them to fit with the newly found mansion, including the outdoor fireplace.

 Mitchell and Cameron’s house: the trendy duplex

 And it couldn’t be a better fit for the couple that calls it home, with its perfectly appointed interiors, artsy decor, and lovely little rose garden outside.

-The Pritchett-Tucker house is in fact part of a duplex, a season 2 episode (Slow Down Your Neighbors) revealing that the upstairs apartment is available for rent.
-Which means Cameron and Mitchell occupy a single floor, consisting of one living room, a kitchen (that we already know Cam hates to clean), bathroom, two bedrooms, and a garage.
+But throughout the show, Cameron (played by Eric Stonestreet) and Mitchell (Jesse Tyler Ferguson) occupy a single floor, consisting of one living room, a kitchen (that we already know Cam hates to clean), a bathroom, two bedrooms, and a garage.

-In real life, the charming two-story that served as Mitch and Cam’s vine-covered home is located at 2211 Fox Hills Drive, in Century City, CA.
+In real life, the charming two-story that served as Mitch and Cam’s vine-covered home on Modern Family is located at 2211 Fox Hills Drive, in Century City, CA.

 The Dunphy house: the dream family home

 The detached single-family home comes with two living rooms, a kitchen/dining room, two bathrooms, four bedrooms, and a garage.
-Oh, and a staircase with a broken step (sorry, Phil, we couldn’t leaved that one out).
+Oh, and a staircase with a broken step (sorry, Phil, we couldn’t leave that one out).

-The two-story traditional the Dunphys lived in was built in 2006 and has a total of 2,792 square feet of living space — including a living room with a fireplace, a gourmet kitchen and a family room with French doors leading onto an outdoor patio.
+The two-story traditional that served as home for the Dunphy family was built in 2006 and has a total of 2,792 square feet of living space — including a living room with a fireplace, a gourmet kitchen, and a family room with French doors leading onto an outdoor patio.

 Nevertheless, despite the often messy accidents that take place inside the home, the Dunphy house is always spotless, inviting, and seemingly a great place to live for all members of the family.